Wireshark 4.7.0

 ◆ wmem_map_get_keys()

-WS_DLL_PUBLIC wmem_list_t* wmem_map_get_keys ( wmem_allocator_t list_allocator,
+WS_DLL_PUBLIC wmem_list_t * wmem_map_get_keys ( wmem_allocator_t list_allocator,

-wmem_map_t map
+const wmem_map_t map

 )

-Retrieves a list of keys inside the map
+Retrieves a list of keys inside the map.

 Parameters